bkhanal4351/reading-notes/README.md

 ## Welcome to my GitHub Page

-Avid learner and an aspiring developer, and currently a robot being controlled by instructions from Christopher.
+Avid learner and an aspiring developer.

 **TABLE OF CONTENTS**